CraftAcademyLabs/ca_course/guides/testing-ionic-applications.md

 }
 ```

-Last file we need to create is `app.e2e-spec.ts` It's in this file we write our acceptance tests.
+Last file we need to create is `app.e2e-spec.ts` It's in this file we will write our acceptance tests.

-!FILENAME e2e/app.e2e-spec.ts
+<small>e2e/app.e2e-spec.ts</small>

 ```js
 import { Page } from './app.po';